 Supporting Information

-In order to process your application for accreditation, we need to know the scope of accreditation you require, and we must have current information on the staffing, accommodation, equipment and administration of your facility.
-This information is normally provided when you complete and return the Assessment Information Document.
+In order to process application for accreditation, BAB needs to know the scope of accreditation , and current information on the staffing, accommodation, equipment and administration of applicant facility.
+This information is normally provided when applicant complete and return the Assessment Information Document.

 Privacy